Skip to main content

 Biography

-Natasha's PhD is funded by the ESRC LISS-DTP CASE scheme and is in collaboration with the nationwide charity Rethink Mental Illness
+Prior to this role, Natasha completed her PhD research which focused on inequalities in mental health and multimorbidity for people who have experienced homelessness.
+Natasha's PhD was funded by the ESRC LISS-DTP CASE scheme and was in collaboration with the nationwide charity Rethink Mental Illness.

-Natasha previously worked as a research assistant in the Department of Psychological Medicine, IoPPN, supervised by Dr Jayati Das-Munshi.
+Natasha also previously worked as a research assistant in the Department of Psychological Medicine, IoPPN, supervised by Dr Jayati Das-Munshi.
 Natasha worked on an interdisciplinary project which used natural language processing to text-mine occupations from mental health electronic health records for the first time.
 Natasha utilised this methodology to examine predictors of unemployment in patients with severe mental illness, with a focus on ethnicity.
 Natasha also worked on a data linkage between mental health electronic health records and the UK Census data.
-Natasha gained skills in working with large datasets, conducting statistical analysis using packages such as Stata, working with natural language processing applications, academic writing, and research dissemination through internal and external presentations.

 Research interests

-Natasha’s research interests are in health inequalities, inclusion health, multimorbidity, innovative research methods, health informatics and the social determinants of health.
+Natasha’s research interests are in health inequalities, inclusion health, homelessness, multimorbidity, innovative research methods, health informatics, and the wider social determinants of health.